merlyescalona/ucsc-eeb-intro2comptools/week_01/README.md

 ls -l
 ```

-The `ls -a` option shows files tthat start with ".", these files are hiddend files usually not shown on your screen.
+The `ls -a` option shows All files, including the ones that start with ".", these files are hiddend files usually not shown on your screen.

 ```
 ls -a